Hans-Georg Kräusslich: h-index, Total Citations, and Citation Map

 About Hans-Georg Kräusslich's research

-Citations of Hans-Georg Kräusslich's research come primarily from United States, Germany and United Kingdom, reflecting international research impact across 5+ countries.
+Citations of Hans-Georg Kräusslich's research come primarily from United States, China and Germany, reflecting international research impact across 5+ countries.
 The interactive citation map above shows the full geographic distribution of the institutions citing this work.